josh-angert/google-data-analytics-case-study/README.md

 - **Tableau Dashboard**:
   - [Click Here](https://public.tableau.com/views/Book2_16380472614180/Dashboard?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link)

-The content in the following sections describes the process I followed to complete this case study.
+The following sections describe the process I followed to complete this Case Study.

 ### 2. Business Task
 -----------
-The Director of Marketing has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
-Three questions will guide the future marketing program:
+The Director of Marketing set a clear goal: Design marketing strategies to convert Casual Riders into Annual Members.
+Three questions guide the future marketing program:
-1. How do annual members and casual riders use Cyclistic bikes differently?
+1. How do Casual Riders and Annual Members use Cyclistic bikes differently?
-2. Why would casual riders buy Cyclistic annual memberships?
+2. Why would Casual Riders buy Cyclistic annual memberships?
-3. How can Cyclistic use digital media to influence casual riders to become members?
+3. How can Cyclistic use digital media to influence casual riders to become Annual Members?

-The Director of Marketing has assigned me with the first question: _How do annual members and casual riders use Cyclistic bikes differently?_
+The Director of Marketing has tasked me with answering the first question: _How do Casual Riders and Annual Members use Cyclistic bikes differently?_

 ### 3. Preparing the Data
 -----------
-To answer this business question, I have been given access to Cyclistic's historical trip data, [located here](https://divvy-tripdata.s3.amazonaws.com/index.html).
+To answer this business question, I was provided access to Cyclistic's historical trip data, [located here](https://divvy-tripdata.s3.amazonaws.com/index.html).
 (Note: The trip datasets have a different name (i.e., Divvy) because Cyclistic is a fictional company.
-For the purposes of this case study, using the Divvy trip datasets are appropriate and will enable me to answer the business question.
-The data has been made available by Motivate International Inc. under this [license](https://www.divvybikes.com/data-license-agreement).
+For this Case Study, using the Divvy trip datasets are appropriate and will enable me to answer the business question.
+The data was made available by Motivate International Inc. under this [license](https://www.divvybikes.com/data-license-agreement).

 To prepare the data for analysis, I went through the following steps:
 1. Downloaded 12 months of trip data (stored as 12 separate CSV files with a total of ~5 million rows).
 The files represent trips from October 2020 - September 2021.